JacoboLansac/audits/solo/soar-review.md

 Due to the lack of slippage protection in liquidity additions and removals, MEV actors can force liquidity to be added to the wrong range, or deny liquidity removals.

-The likelihood is low, because it won't usually be a profitable attack, but solving it is trivial, so it is recommended.
-The team can still pass 0 to the newly added arguments, but still have the possibility of using the protection later on.
+The likelihood is low because it won't usually be a profitable attack, but solving it is trivial, so it is recommended.
+The team can still pass 0 to the newly added arguments but still have the possibility of using the protection later on.

 #### Mitigation